Michael Rotohiko Jones: Career

-Rotohiko, along with his brother Pei, and Leslie George Kelly, was involved in the Kingitanga, as an advisor to Te Puea of Turangawaewae, the Maori king Korokī Mahuta, and his successor, Queen Te Atairangikaahu.
+Rotohiko, along with his brother Pei, and Leslie George Kelly, was involved in the Kingitanga, as an advisor to Te Puea of Turangawaewae, the Māori king Korokī Mahuta, and his successor, Queen Te Atairangikaahu.
 Te Puea, referred to Pei and Rotohiko as "those bloody Hurai" (Jews), as their father was Jewish.

 In 1928, the Sim Native Land Confiscation commission recommended that Tainui should be compensated for the land confiscations that followed the invasion of the Waikato in 1863.
 This initiated a long series of negotiations, in which Jones acted as a negotiator.
-In 1940, through the intervention of Apirana Ngata, Jones became the private secretary to the Minister of Native Affairs, then Frank Langstone.
+In 1940, through the intervention of Āpirana Ngata, Jones became the private secretary to the Minister of Native Affairs, then Frank Langstone.
 He was sometimes referred to as the 'de facto minister' on account of the influence he wielded in this post.
-In 1946, at Turangawaewae marae in Ngaruawahia, Jones, his brother Pei, Prime Minister Peter Fraser and Minister of Native Affairs Rex Mason hashed out a settlement deal which became the Waikato-Maniapoto Maori Claims Settlement Act 1946.
+In 1946, at Turangawaewae marae in Ngāruawāhia, Jones, his brother Pei, Prime Minister Peter Fraser and Minister of Native Affairs Rex Mason hashed out a settlement deal which became the Waikato-Maniapoto Maori Claims Settlement Act 1946.

 Jones and Rangi Royal organised the implementation of the Maori Social and Economic Advancement Act 1945, which led to the establishment of the Maori Women's Welfare League in 1951.
 Jones was the League's auditor, helping it to develop its initial policy.
 In 1947, Jones organised the official Tainui party to Tonga for the double royal wedding of Tāufaʻāhau Tupou IV and his brother Fatafehi Tuʻipelehake.
 He held a string of further positions in the Department of Māori Affairs: Liaison Officer for the minister (1947-1949, 1959-1962), Assistant Controller of the Welfare Division (1950), Employment Officer (1950-1953), and Registrar to the Ikaroa and South Island districts of the Māori Land Court.

 He was chairman of the Ngāti Pōneke Māori Association, which represents the Urban Māori of Wellington, from 1950 until he retired in 1962.

 Jones was a prominent advocate of the Māori language.
 He was the examiner of the Māori language University Entrance exam and read the news in Māori on New Zealand radio.
 He was on the managing board of the journal Te Ao Hou / The New World, sat on the council of the Polynesian Society from 1939 to 1955, and then served as its president.

-In the 1961 New Year Honours, Jones was appointed an Officer of the Order of the British Empire for services to the Māori people.
+In 1953, Jones was awarded the Queen Elizabeth II Coronation Medal.
+In the 1961 New Year Honours, he was appointed an Officer of the Order of the British Empire, for services to the Māori people.
 In the 1975 Queen's Birthday Honours, he was promoted to Commander of the Order of the British Empire, again for services to the Māori people.